kevinslin/seed-xkcd/vault/xkcd.it-might-be-cool.md

   license: Creative Commons 2.5
 ---
 !['And ovaries.
 Man, ovaries, huh?'  [awkward pause]  '... faithfully.'](https://imgs.xkcd.com/comics/it_might_be_cool.png)
+> "It Might Be Cool", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Man #1 is administering the presidential oath to Man #2]]